 Who authorises an increase in premiums?

 The Board of Police Health Limited, who operate Emergency Services Health, considers and applies for proposed changes to premiums.
-Under the Private Health Insurance Act 2007, private health insurers must obtain approval from the Commonwealth Minister for Health and Aged Care before applying a rate increase.
+Under the Private Health Insurance Act 2007, private health insurers must obtain approval from the Minister for Health, Ageing, Disability and the NDIS before applying a rate increase.

 If the private health insurer does not provide sufficient information to the Minister to demonstrate that an increase is necessary, then approval is not given.
 Likewise the Minister has the power to increase premiums beyond what is requested if it is believed that the private health insurer does not have enough funds in reserve to pay the required amount of member benefits.